 We send you a maximum of five automatic emails after registration.
 The first is to inform you that you are successfully registered.
 The second is to send you a completion certificate when you have finished all the modules.
 The remainders are requests for follow-up feedback that we send one, four, and eight weeks after you have completed the e-learning.

 You can also opt-in to receive emails relating to news about The Project when you register, such as relevant publications or events.
 It is entirely up to you whether you wish to receive these emails.
 We will send emails only very occasionally, when we think something may be of genuine interest or importance, and you can opt out at any time.

 Module 1 asks you to provide some very limited personal information, such as your profession and what you hope to get from the e-learning.
 When you have completed the e-learning, Module 20 asks you to provide some feedback about your experience of it.
 Hanna Pickard and others involved in The Project read and review the information you provide in these Modules.
 The point of collecting this information is to see who the e-learning is reaching and how users experience and engage with its content, as well as to get feedback.
 This helps us improve the site and measure whether or not it is achieving its aim of helping people develop their understanding of Responsibility without Blame.
-But the information provided is anonymous: it is not linked to your user name and email, unless you choose to provide us with your email when you finish Module 20 in order to allow us to email you directly.
+But the information provided is anonymous: it is not linked to your user name and email.